 Open Andre Agassi

-Open Andre Agassi is an autobiography of a man who despite a serious childhood injury known as spondylolysthesis[3] rises to the very pinnacle of tennis.
+Open Andre Agassi is an autobiography of a man who despite a serious childhood injury known as a spondylolysthesis[3] rises to the very pinnacle of tennis.
 In part his fascination with legumes appeals to me.

-Interestingly Andre chooses a quote from Vincent van Gogh in the prelude to Open Andre Agassi; "Do you know what frees one from this captivity?
+Interestingly he chooses a quote from Vincent van Gogh in the prelude to Open Andre Agassi; "Do you know what frees one from this captivity?
 It's very serious deep affection; being friends, brothers and love."

 "There's just one problem.
 We have no money.
-We subsist on baked potatoes and lentil-soup .
+We subsist on baked potatoes and lentil-soup.
 Three times a day we bake two spuds and heat a can of generic legume broth.

-We then pour the soup over the potatoes and voilà, breakfast, lunch or dinner is served.
+We then pour the soup over the potatoes and voilà breakfast, lunch or dinner is served.
 The whole meal costs eighty-nine cents and keeps hunger at bay for about three hours."

 "Open" by Andre Agassi whilst on the circuit in 1985.